ucan-wg/ucan-community-web/src/routes/+page.md

 UCANs are all you need to sign into multiple machines, delegate access for service providers to do things while you are offline, securely collaborate on documents with a team, and more.
 You get the flexibility of fine- or coarse-grained control, all controlled by the one who cares about the data the most: the user.

-We've implemented this as the authorization system for Fission, and are also making this available as a building block for developers to solve user authorization and delegation within their own applications.
+We are making this available as a building block for developers to solve user authorization and delegation within their own applications.

+UCANs are used by:
+- [Storacha](https://storacha.network) (previously web3.storage), for delegating access to decentralized storage for thousands of developers ([blog post](https://blog.web3.storage/posts/intro-to-ucan))
+- [ODD SDK](https://github.com/oddsdk/ts-odd)), for access to mutable resources
+- [Awake](https://github.com/ucan-wg/awake), a mutually authenticating AKE (authenticated key exchange) for p2p applications
+- Magazine publishers, to authorize discounts across business units for millions of subscribers

 <h2>The UCAN data structure</h2>